Spring Boot Cheatsheet

 What is Spring Boot used for?

 Spring Boot is primarily used for building java web applications and microservices.
-It was created by Pivotal in 2014 and follows the mvc paradigm.
+It was created by Pivotal in 2014.
+It follows the mvc paradigm.

 Is Spring Boot hard to learn?